 In October 1981, a bouncer for a club in Broward, Florida was shot and killed in a drive-by shooting.
 Police questioned and eventually arrested Jesse Ziegenhagen and Ted Menut, both of whom had been at the club that night, as well as Christopher Clugston, an acquaintance of theirs.
 Ziegenhagen told police that he had been at the club with friends earlier that night, but some of them had been asked to leave because they were drunk.
 When one of the women was hurt while being led out of a bar by a bouncer, Menut threatened to kill him.
 Ziegenhagen said that Menut and Clugston returned to the club, and later confessed to killing someone.
 Ziegenhagen was offered immunity for any involvement in exchange for his testimony against Clugston.
 Menut and his wife also implicated Clugston as the shooter, claiming that when Menut returned to the club, Clugston unexpectedly opened fire.
 No physical evidence connected Clugston to the crime.
-The juries in Clugston’s first two trials deadlocked, but in his third trial in November 1983, he was convicted of murder and sentenced to life in prison.
+The juries in Clugston’s first two trials deadlocked.
+Due to a conflict in the prosecutor's office, a new prosecutor from a neighboring county tried his third trial in November 1983.
+He was convicted of murder and sentenced to life in prison.
 After a woman identified Menut as the driver, he was convicted of first-degree murder in a separate trial and sentenced to life in prison.

 In 1986, Menut signed an affidavit stating that Clugston was not the shooter and sent it to Clugston’s attorney.
 He claimed to have fingered Clugston in order to protect Ziegenhagen, the real shooter, at the urging of his attorney, Jeff Smith, who also represented Ziegenhagen in the case.
 In 1990, Menut’s wife also recanted her testimony against Clugston, now saying that it was Ziegenhagen who had returned to the club with her husband.
 Ziegenhagen had died in 1986, and thus could not be questioned again.
 Clugston appealed based on this new information, but lost, leaving clemency as his only likely remedy.